 We plan to apply to results of this work to designing QD-molecular systems that can be used in biologically relevant contexts such as dynamic fluorescent sensors.
 Furthermore, we hope to extend our work to artificial photosynthesis applications by designing systems that can perform photocatalytic and photoelectrochemical carbon dioxide reduction.

-Charge and energy transfer in peptides
+Future interest: Charge and energy transfer in peptides

 We are interested in using peptide and peptoid structures as scaffolds for exploring questions of how photogenerated charges and energy propagate on the nanoscale.
 The peptide structures will be both biologically inspired and artificial, and will be designed to support photoactive and redox active molecular moeities.
 Importantly, the automated nature of peptide synthesis will allow these structures to be highly tailorable by simply altering the sequence of residues.
 We hope to incorporate computational methods to simulate the charge and energy propagation in these systems to learn something about biological charge and energy transfer, and possibly apply this knowledge to creating artificial light harvesting systems.